innobitLab/php-fly-rrm/README.md

 Supported relationship types are: ```one-to-many``` and ```many-to-one```.
 Many to many isn't useful because you always start watching from a resource to another.

+You can indent as many resource with relationships as you need.

+## Connect to database

+The only query builder and executor availables are the Docrine DBAL ones.
+Using DBAL you can perform extraction an a big variety of DBMS.
+For futher information about DBAL see: http://www.doctrine-project.org/projects/dbal.html

+## Hydrating data

+As shown in the example you can even use the hydrated array data.
+This will be a php associative array with alias and proper objects (ex: \DateTime for date and datetime types).

+## Formatting data

+The hydrated array could be formatted before export.
+This process will transform objects in strings according to the specified format-string.

+## Exporting data

+You can encode formatted data to your prefered format (ex. json, xml...)

+## Methodologies

+This project has been developed with the Test Driven Development and Pomodoro technique methodologies.
+All the production code is covered by tests.
+Until this readme the project has required me 55 Pomodoros of development.

+## Contributing

+If you find any bug or you want to share improvements please send a pull-request.
+Bugs and new features test coverage will be appreciated.

+## Credits

+Idea and development: Gabriele Tondi <info@gabrieletondi.it>
+Thanks to Innobit s.r.l. for giving me the opportunity to share this code.